georchestra/georchestra.github.io/_posts/2014-06-25-new-website.md

 <!--more-->

-Based on free software ([Jekyll](http://jekyllrb.com/)), it features a blog and static pages at the same place, with full multilingual content (english, french & spanish).
+Based on free software ([Jekyll](http://jekyllrb.com/)), it features a mobile-friendly blog and static pages at the same place, with full multilingual content (English, French & Spanish).

 For those who are interested, or who'd like to contribute, the source code can be found in the [georchestra/georchestra.github.io](https://github.com/georchestra/georchestra.github.io) repository.

 Jekyll offers powerful support for code snippets, here in ruby: